JXHor27/SkinSense/README.md

 |     |                      | Update order status      | To allow seller to notify the order status of the products | Goh Yu Heng |
 |     |                      | Share files and images   | To enable buyers and sellers to exchange files and images directly | Goh Yu Heng |

-### Additional Documents

-[Google Drive link](https://drive.google.com/drive/folders/1K0aCZ4AApGmIK8TehdL3ATDNRt31kjwO?usp=sharing) - reports from WIA2002 Software Modelling.

-### Brief Calculations and Minimum Requirements

-- The number of modules must be at least equivalent to the number of group members.
-- All the login, logout, registration, miscellaneous settings functions are considered as one module – the General Module.
-- Total number of functions must be at least equivalent to the number of group member multiplied by three.
-- Each module must have at least two functions.